Kwamé: Biography

-In 1992, aged 18, he released his third album, Nastee.
+In 1992, he released his third album, Nastee.
 This album was a departure for him, discarding the polka-dots and writing more sexually charged lyrics, in contrast to his previously playful, intellectual persona.
-The title track was a minor hit, but the album quickly fell from the chart.
-His fourth album, 1994's Incognito, failed to chart.
+The title track was a minor hit.

+In 1994 Kwamé released his fourth album,Incognito.

 In 2000, Kwamé reemerged as a record producer, sometimes working under the name K-1 Million.
 He produced for artists such as LL Cool J, Mary J. Blige, Keyshia Cole, Missy Elliott, and Christina Aguilera.
 In 2004, he co-produced (with Eminem) Lloyd Banks' hit song "On Fire."
+The single has been certified Gold by the RIAA.
 In 2005, he co-wrote and co-produced Tweet's single "Turn da Lights Off and Will Smith's single "Switch".
 As a producer, Kwamé has sold over 30 million records.

 In 2012, Kwamé teamed up with Vin Diesel to help score his web series The Ropes.
-He also formed the boutique label Make Noise, and released an instrumental album, Break Beat Diaries.

 Kwamé has also written scores and music for film and TV, including Drumline, Step Up 1 & 2, Freedom Writers, Coach Carter, and Fantastic Four and recently produced Vivian Green's fifth album Vivid.
 He has joined the hip hop group the Alumni, alongside Chubb Rock, Dana Dane, Special Ed, and Monie Love.